actions/stale/CONTRIBUTING.md

 ```

 IMPORTANT:
-Be sure to commit the result of
+Be sure to commit the result of:
 ```bash
 $ npm run pack
 ```
-and commit the result.
-Otherwise PR checks will fail
+Otherwise PR checks will fail.

 # Release